 - Time management

-No matter what, your skills and talents are the foundation of your business.
-By combining them with your desired problem area and market, you will find the right business for you.
+Your skills and talents are the foundation of your business.
+By combining them with your desired problem area and market, you will find the right business idea.

 - Your family’s needs